 You can create tasks easily using templates using the following steps:

 - Click anywhere on the map and select 'Create Task' from the vertical menu on the left side of the map.

 - Enter the task name, choose a category from the drop-down, and click 'Create using task template'.

 - Select the template and click on 'Create'.

 Alternatively, if the task has already been created and you would like to load the task's details as per a task template:

 - Open the task and select 'Load from Template'.
-The following window open:
+The following window is open:

-- You can choose to have the entire template included in the new task or select the specific features you want to retain for the present task.
+- You can choose to include the entire template in the new task or select the specific features you want to retain for the present task.

 - Clicking on the star icon beside the task name will flag the task or mark it as a 'favorite' and help filter such tasks in your report.

 - The current status of a task can be modified to 'Pending', 'In-progress', 'Resolved', 'Closed', or 'Rejected' by clicking on the status drop-down button.